IBM/customer-churn-prediction/README.md

 ![](doc/source/images/010.jpg)

-* Once the service instance is created, navigate to **Service credentials**, view credentials and make note of them.
+* Once the service instance is created, navigate to **Service credentials**, view credentials and make a note of them.

 > Note: If you can't see any credentials available, you can create a **New credential**.

 ![](doc/source/images/011.jpg)

-* In the notebook availble with this pattern, there is a cell with the WML credentials available, you just need to replace the code inside with your credentials.
+* In the notebook available with this pattern, there is a cell with the WML credentials available, you just need to replace the code inside with your credentials.

 ![](doc/source/images/012.jpg)